What is learning? From theory to practice

 Nutrition

 We shouldn't underestimate the effect of nutritious food.
 A healthy diet is responsible for efficient mental activity.
 Poor nutrition has the opposite effect.
-Alcohol, caffeine, and nicotine are known to affect the brain, and you should be aware of how it impacts you.
+Alcohol, caffeine, and nicotine are known to affect the brain, and you should be aware of how they impact you.

 Age

 The evidence is irrefutable: as we age, our brain capacity declines.
 It is generally easier to learn at a younger age than at an older one.
-From the age of 25 onwards, the greatest stagnation occurs.
+The greatest stagnation occurs from the age of 25 onwards.

 Psychological factors